 A summary of the EE/CA and RI results is shown in Table 3.
-Figure 3 presents the locations and boundaries for MRS-07, in conjunction with the geophysical anomaly density and MEC findings (using both EE/CA and RI data).
-As shown in Table 3, MD accounted for the vast majority of the recovered items (97.4%).
-MD items found at Spencer Artillery Range generally included remnants of various projectiles (37 mm, 75 mm, 76 mm, 105 mm, and 155 mm), expended fuzes, and hundreds of pieces of unidentifiable munitions fragments.
-Small arms ammunition (i.e., .50 caliber) was also identified throughout the areas investigated.
-MD items at MRS-07 included 37 mm MD, 37 mm AP, 75 mm MD, 76 mm MD, small arms, and unknown MD.
-No MEC was recovered during either the EE/CA or RI from within MRS-07.
-All MD was located below the surface (Table 3).
+Figure 3 presents the locations and boundaries for MRS-08 in conjunction with the geophysical anomaly density and MEC findings (using both EE/CA and RI data).
+MD items found at MRS-08 included 37 mm MD, 37 mm AP, 60 mm MD, 76 mm AP, 155 mm MD, fuze, small arms, and unknown MD.
+No documented MEC has been recovered from within MRS-08.

-2.c CERCLA ENFORCEMENT ACTIVITIES
+2.C CERCLA ENFORCEMENT ACTIVITIES

-To date, there have been no enforcement activities at MRS-07.
+To date, there have been no enforcement activities at the MRS.